 The business of Rialto, and the funds it manages, of purchasing distressed real estate related assets is highly competitive and fragmented.
 A number of entities and funds have been formed in recent years for the purpose of acquiring real estate related assets at discounted prices and it is likely that additional entities and funds will be formed for this purpose during the next several years.
 We compete with these and other purchasers of distressed assets.
 We compete in the marketplace for distressed real estate related asset portfolios based on many factors, including purchase price, representations, warranties and indemnities, timeliness of purchase decisions and reputation.
-We believe that the major factor distinguishing us from the competition is that our team is made up of already in place managers who are already working out loans and dealing with similar borrowers.
+We believe that the major factor distinguishing us from the competition is that our team is made up of managers who are already in place working out loans and dealing with similar borrowers.
 Additionally, because of the high number of loans made to developers, we believe having our homebuilding team participating in the underwriting process provides us with a distinct advantage in our evaluation of these assets.
-We believe that these factors, together with our ownership of a mortgage services firm, puts us ahead of many of our competitors and has us well positioned to take advantage of the large pipeline of opportunity that has been building.
+We believe that these factors, together with our ownership of a mortgage services firm, puts us ahead of many of our competitors.
 In marketing the real estate investment funds it sponsors, Rialto competes with a large variety of asset managers, including investment banks and other financial institutions and real estate investment firms.

-Rialto's RMF business competes with other commercial mortgage lenders in a competitive market and its profitability depends on our ability to originate and sell into securitizations commercial real estate loans at attractive prices.
+Rialto's RMF business competes with other commercial mortgage lenders in a competitive market and its profitability depends on our ability to originate commercial real estate loans and sell them into securitizations at attractive prices.
 Some of our competitors may have a lower cost of funds than we do and access to funding sources that may not be available to us.
 In addition, some of our competitors may have higher risk tolerances or make different risk assessments, than we do, which could allow them to consider a wider variety of investments and establish more relationships than us.
 We believe that our major distinction from many of our competitors is that our team is made up of highly seasoned managers who have been originating and securitizing loans for over 25 years with long-standing relationships and can leverage Rialto's/Lennar's infrastructure facilities for a rapid market entrance as well as Rialto's current underwriting platform.